Before comparing YNAB vs Mint, the first thing to know is that the Mint service has already been terminated.

 What If You Don’t Want to Pay for YNAB?

-If I were in a situation where I absolutely had to use a free app, I would use Empower, which stays true to its basic functions.
+If I had to use a free app, I would choose Empower, which stays true to its basic functions.

 Final Verdict: YNAB vs Mint in 2026